Have you been suffering headaches with no obvious cause? The problem could be in your mouth!

 - Certain chronic diseases, including diabetes, and medications

 - Missing or crooked teeth or sleep conditions like sleep apnea

 Dental Health Associates

 While many people will experience teeth grinding at some point, it is treatable with help from a qualified dentist, like Dental Health Associates.
-A custom mouth guard can help you protect your teeth, curb bruxism symptoms, and eliminate headaches.
+A custom mouth guard or other treatment options can help you protect your teeth, curb bruxism symptoms, and eliminate headaches.
 Treatments can also address stress and other contributors, which may further alleviate tension headaches.

-Dental Health Associates of Madison have several convenient Dane County locations to service patients from any Madison-suburb.
-Bruxism treatment plans in Sun Prairie, Downtown Madison, Fitchburg, and beyond.
+Dental Health Associates of Madison has been providing care for families for over 50 years and we have 7 convenient Dane County locations to service patients in Madison and the surrounding communities.